DIY Sugar Cakes for Bees

-One technique beekeepers use to give a bit of “food insurance” to their hives is to make sugar cakes for bees.
+One technique I use to give my hives a bit of “food insurance” is to make sugar cakes for bees using regular granulated sugar.
+They are simple and easy to make and use.
 In a food shortage emergency, this bit of extra sugar provides some needed carbohydrates.
-Ideally, these are put in place before cold arrives – they can be the difference between colony survival or death.
+Used mostly for Winter feeding, they are put i place before cold arrives – they can be the difference between colony survival or death.

-In a perfect situation, honey bees work hard throughout the warm months storing honey before cold weather arrives.
-If they need a helping hand, feeding bees sugar water before cold weather arrives can help them get ready.
-Colonies that run out of food – will die.
+Honey bees work hard throughout the warm months storing honey before cold weather arrives.
+Hopefully, they don’t need your help.
+But, if they do feeding bees sugar water before cold weather arrives can help them get ready.
+But, this is not always the best plan.

 Why Your Hive May Need Sugar Patties

 We see the worker bees collecting the resources needed by the colony to sustain life.
-They visit flowers to gather pollen for a protein source – needed for raising young.
+They visit flowers to gather pollen for a protein source.
 It is stored as bee bread in honeycomb cells for later use.

 Thousands of bees collect plant nectar that is used to make honey.
 This is stored in capped wax cells use by the bees as needed.
 It seems like honey bees have a good plan that works for them.